jnozzi/cocoadev.com/markdown/FocusRingAroundTableView.md

 - Christopher Corbell

 ----
 Yet another small glitch is corrected by overriding both setFrameOrigin and setFrameSize. setFrame calls those two in fact.
-If you place the view in a General/NSSplitView (bottom or right) and you move the down (or right) the split while the focused view has the focus, you will see trailing marks...
+If you place the view in a NSSplitView (bottom or right) and you move the down (or right) the split while the focused view has the focus, you will see trailing marks...

-- (void)setFrameOrigin:(General/NSPoint)origin
+- (void)setFrameOrigin:(NSPoint)origin
 {
     if (shouldDrawFocusRing) {